 Siamese twin

-ALTERNATIVE NAME: Bonding buddy.
+ALTERNATE NAME: Bonding buddy

-EXECUTION: Two swimmers crawl at the same pace by both of them holding onto the same ring-shaped diving toy.
-One swimmer holds it in his or her left hand and the holds in his or her right hand.
+EXECUTION: Two swimmers crawl at the same pace with both of them holding onto the same ring-shaped diving toy between them.
+One swimmer holds it in his or her left hand and the other holds in his or her right hand.

-OBJECTIVE: This exercise sharpens the ability of both swimmers in terms of making small adjustments to turn the initially odd movement pattern into a more well-oiled machine.
+OBJECTIVE: This exercise forces both swimmers to make small adjustments to turn the initially odd movement pattern into a more well-oiled machine.

 Background: This is an exercise that’s resulted in laughter in swimming pools all around the world.